rizkipragustono/etl_project_gdp/README.md

 You must create a Python code 'etl_project_gdp.py' that performs all the required tasks.

 ## Project Description:
-- Utilized web scraping techniques and the requests API to extract up-to-date GDP data for all countries from the specified IMF source.
+- Used web scraping and the requests API to extract GDP data for all countries from the IMF source.
-- Transformed raw data into the required format, rounding GDP values to two decimal places for precision.
+- Transformed the data by rounding GDP values to two decimal places.
-- Loaded the processed data into a JSON file ('Countries_by_GDP.json') for easy accessibility and into a database table ('Countries_by_GDP') within a local SQLite database ('World_Economies.db'), with relevant fields for country names and GDP values in billion USD.
+- Loaded the data into a JSON file and an SQLite database with a table for country names and GDP in billion USD.
-- Executed SQL queries on the database to extract and display countries with GDPs exceeding 100 billion USD, demonstrating successful data ingestion.
+- Queried the database to display countries with GDPs over 100 billion USD.
-- Implemented comprehensive logging throughout the ETL process to ensure traceability and smooth execution, storing all logs in a 'etl_project_log.txt' file.
+- Logged all ETL operations in 'etl_project_log.txt' for traceability.